Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Introduction

 \section{Introduction}

-{Speculative decoding}~\citep{leviathan2023fast,chen2023accelerating} accelerates LLM inference by using a small draft model to propose multiple tokens that the target model verifies in parallel, shifting from memory-bound sequential generation to compute-intensive verification and delivering single-sequence speedups~\citep{xia-etal-2024-unlocking}.
-Batch speculative decoding aims to combine this per-sequence acceleration with standard batching by processing multiple sequences (batch dimension) while verifying multiple draft tokens per sequence (sequence dimension).
-The core challenge is the ragged-tensor effect~\citep{qian2024bass}: in each verification round, sequences accept a single series of the proposed draft tokens, but prefix lengths differ across sequences (e.g., one accepts five tokens while another accepts one), misaligning sequence lengths.
-This raggedness violates the rectangular-tensor assumption required for GPU-parallel execution.
+Speculative decoding~\citep{leviathan2023fast,chen2023accelerating} accelerates LLM inference by using a small draft model to propose multiple tokens that the target model verifies in parallel.
+The fundamental requirement of speculative decoding is output equivalence~\citep{leviathan2023fast,xia-etal-2024-unlocking}: the generated token distribution must remain identical to standard autoregressive generation.
+Any method that violates this requirement, regardless of its throughput, does not constitute valid speculative decoding.
+Batch speculative decoding aims to combine this per-sequence acceleration with standard batching, but as we demonstrate, all existing implementations fail to preserve output equivalence when batch size exceeds one.

-Figure~\ref{fig:yesbut} highlights a critical, often overlooked issue in batch speculative decoding: methods with impressive throughput can produce \textbf{corrupted} outputs.
-For lossless acceleration, speculative decoding must yield \textbf{identical} outputs to standard autoregressive generation~\citep{leviathan2023fast}.
-As a reference point, the widely used HuggingFace implementation~\citep{wolf-etal-2020-transformers} preserves this guarantee, but only for batch size 1.
-By contrast, in our tests of public batch implementations—specifically, BSP~\citep{su2023synergy} and DSD~\citep{yan2025decoding}—this requirement is violated at batch sizes $>1$, manifesting as repetitive tokens or \texttt{<unk>} symbols under greedy decoding rather than matching standard generation.
+Figure~\ref{fig:yesbut} highlights a fundamental but systematically overlooked failure in batch speculative decoding: methods with impressive throughput can produce \textbf{corrupted} outputs.
+The widely used HuggingFace implementation~\citep{wolf-etal-2020-transformers} preserves output equivalence, but only for batch size 1.
+By contrast, in our tests of public batch implementations—specifically, BSP~\citep{su2023synergy} and DSD~\citep{yan2025decoding}, produce repetitive tokens or \texttt{<unk>} symbols under greedy decoding rather than matching standard generation.
+These are not minor quality degradations but fundamental violations of decoding equivalence.
+Equivalence to reference decoding is a yes/no property: prior batch implementations fail to preserve the target model’s output distribution, yielding near-zero exact-match to standard autoregressive decoding due to synchronization errors.
+The root cause is improper handling of the ragged tensor problem~\citep{qian2024bass}, which desynchronizes position IDs, attention masks, and KV-cache state across sequences in a batch.

 \definecolor{spec1gray}{HTML}{808080} \definecolor{dsdcoral}{HTML}{ff6b6b} \definecolor{bspdarkred}{HTML}{8b0000} \definecolor{oursdarkblue}{HTML}{1e3a8a} \definecolor{oursskyblue}{HTML}{60a5fa}